rahulsingha24/rahulsingha24/README.md

 ---

+## ⚡ Fun Fact
 > "Code never lies, comments sometimes do." — Ron Jeffries

-⚡ I once fixed a bug in my sleep.
+😴 I once fixed a bug in my sleep.
 Still trying to figure out how to do it while awake.

 ---